GENERAL TERMS AND CONDITIONS FOR TRANSPORTATION-RELATED SERVICES (“TERMS”)

-For purposes hereof “automated decision” shall mean a decision by the data exporter or the data importer which produces legal effects concerning a data subject or significantly affects a data subject and which is based solely on automated processing of personal data intended to evaluate certain personal aspects relating to him, such as his performance at work, creditworthiness, reliability, conduct, etc. The data importer shall not make any automated decisions concerning data subjects, except when:
+For purposes hereof “automated decision” will mean a decision by the data exporter or the data importer which produces legal effects concerning a data subject or significantly affects a data subject and which is based solely on automated processing of personal data intended to evaluate certain personal aspects relating to him, such as his performance at work, creditworthiness, reliability, conduct, etc. The data importer will not make any automated decisions concerning data subjects, except when:

-(i) such decisions are made by the data importer in entering into or performing a contract with the data subject, and
+- such decisions are made by the data importer in entering into or performing a contract with the data subject, and

-(ii) (the data subject is given an opportunity to discuss the results of a relevant automated decision with a representative of the parties making such decision or otherwise to make representations to that parties.
+- (the data subject is given an opportunity to discuss the results of a relevant automated decision with a representative of the parties making such decision or otherwise to make representations to that parties.

 Or where otherwise provided by the law of the data exporter.

 The personal data transferred concern the following categories of data subjects:

 - Employees and contractors of the data exporter.